 - It is recommended, regardless of the surgical approach, that every effort be made to coordinate surgical management such that SLNB is performed at the time of definitive excision.
-Excision options include: - ▶ Wide excision with 1- to 2-cm margins to investing fascia of muscle or pericranium when clinically feasible. - ▶ Techniques for more exhaustive histologic margin assessment may be considered (Mohs micrographic surgery, CCPDMA),^{2,3} provided they do not interfere with SLNB when indicated. - ▶ If SLNB is not performed concurrently, it is recommended that SLNB is performed prior to definitive excision with exhaustive histologic margin assessment (ie, Mohs micrographic surgery).
+Excision options include: - ▶ If adjuvant RT is planned, narrow excision margins are likely sufficient.
+(See MCC-2) - If adjuvant RT may not be indicated (See MCC-2), perform wide excision with 1- to 2-cm margins to investing fascia of muscle or pericranium when clinically feasible and consistent with reconstruction and radiation goals listed below. - ▶ Techniques for more exhaustive histologic margin assessment may be considered (Mohs or other forms of PDEMA),2 provided they do not interfere with SLNB when indicated. - ▶ If SLNB is not performed concurrently, it is recommended that SLNB is performed prior to definitive excision with exhaustive histologic margin assessment (ie, Mohs).